Topic Suffixes

 Customizable Suffixes

-The following output suffixes can be customized using return_options
+The following output suffixes can be customized using return_options:

 Example customization:

-{ run: {|| "Hello, World!" }, return_options: { suffix: ".message" # Changes .recv to .message }}
+{ run: {|| "Hello, World!" }, return_options: { suffix: ".message" # Changes .recv to .message }}Metadata

 All lifecycle and output events include relevant metadata:

-: ID of the triggering frame (for handlers/commands)- Error events include
+source_id/handler_id/command_id: ID of the component instanceframe_id: ID of the triggering frame (for handlers/commands)- Error events include

-field with error details - Stopped events include
+errorfield with error details - Stopped events include

-field explaining why the component stopped
+reasonfield explaining why the component stopped